vinaywadhwa/compose-rules/docs/ktlint.md

 ### Providing custom content emitters

-There are some rules (`compose:content-emitter-returning-values-check` and `compose:multiple-emitters-check`) that use predefined list of known composables that emit content.
+There are some rules (`compose:content-emitter-returning-values-check`, `compose:modifier-not-used-at-root` and `compose:multiple-emitters-check`) that use predefined list of known composables that emit content.
 But you can add your own too!
 In your `.editorconfig` file, you'll need to add a `content_emitters` property followed by a list of composable names separated by commas.
 You would typically want the composables that are part of your custom design system to be in this list.

 ```editorconfig
 [*.{kt,kts}]